Edinburgh Gardens Heritage Reviews, Plans and Studies

 2021 Conservation Management Plan

 The 2021 Conservation Management Plan.
 This plan has not been published.
 It is deeply conflicted.
-In 2019, the consultant published a proposal to expand the Tennis courts and remove an elm avenue, noting that this avenue was a ‘constraint’.
-So in 2021, the same consultant downgraded the significance of the Elms and the Elm Avenue, based on a dubious argument about the date the avenue was constructed (1885).
+In 2019, the consultant published a proposal to expand the Tennis courts and remove an elm avenue, noting that this elm avenue was a ‘constraint’.
+No wonder the same consultant downgraded the significance of the Elms and this specific Elm Avenue, based on a dubious argument about the date the avenue was constructed (1885).

 The same consultant’s earlier report (see below) identified the Avenue and the Elms as of Primary Significance to the Edinburgh Gardens.